Unveiling Wedding Liability Insurance: Does It Cover Hotel Room Damage by Overnight Guests?

 - Communicate Clearly: Ensure that your guests are aware of their responsibilities during their stay at the hotel or venue.
 Communicate guidelines about respecting hotel property and facilities to minimize the risk of damages.

 - Make sure your guests are paying for their rooms directly vs. reimbursing you for the cost of the rooms.
 This way there is a direct relationship between the hotel and your overnight guests.

-- Renter's Insurance: Encourage your guests to have renter's insurance, which may cover damages they accidentally cause to their temporary living space, including hotel rooms.
+- Renter's or Homeowner’s Insurance: Encourage your guests to have renter's or homeowner’s insurance, which may cover damages they accidentally cause to their temporary living space, including hotel rooms.